xrdocs/design/_blogs/2022-12-01-cst-routed-optical-2_0.md

 degree.
 The degree may be an add/drop or bypass degree.
 In our example Site 3 can support the add/drop of wavelengths via its A/D ports on the upper node, or express those wavelengths through the interconnect to site 4 via the additional 1010 OLT unit connected to site 4.
+In our example the wavelength originating at sites 1 and 4 using ZR+ optics is expressed through site 3.

 ![](http://xrdocs.io/design/images/ron-hld/optical-zr-bypass-1010.png)